itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.13.2 =
+= 2.13.3 =
-Security Release : This release fixes potential XSS vulnerabilities.
+This release has been tested with WordPress 4.4 and in additions contains some fixes and improvements.